pikepdf/pikepdf/docs/installation.rst

 Note that the Python wheels for pikepdf currently compile their own version of QPDF and several of its dependencies to ensure the wheels have the latest version.
-You can also refer to the Azure Pipelines CI YAML files for build steps.
+You can also refer to the GitHub Actions YAML files for build steps.

 **Building against a custom install of QPDF to /usr/local/lib**